Beowulf: A Translation and Commentary: Accuracy over "poetic majesty"

-Tolkien's translation of Beowulf has been compared to Seamus Heaney's translation from 2000.
+Tolkien's translation of Beowulf has been compared to Seamus Heaney's translation from 1999.
 Joan Acocella writes that since Tolkien was not a professional poet like Heaney, he had to make compromises in translating the original Old English epic.
 According to Acocella, Heaney's focus on rhyme and alliteration makes him occasionally lose details from the original that remain in Tolkien's prose version.
 Tolkien's version stays closer to the details and rhythm of the original and extremely close to the original sense of the poem, which has been attributed to Tolkien's scholarly knowledge of Old English, whereas Heaney, on the other hand, succeeded in producing a translation better suited for the modern reader.

 The publication caused some controversy among scholars.
 Beowulf expert and University of Kentucky professor Kevin Kiernan, called it a "travesty", and criticism was also offered by Harvard professor Daniel Donoghue.
-Writing for Business Insider, Kiernan notes that Tolkien disliked his own translation.
+Kiernan notes that Tolkien disliked his own translation.
 According to Kiernan, any prose translation of Beowulf inevitably neglects the "poetic majesty" of the original.
 University of Birmingham lecturer Philippa Semper instead called the translation "captivating" and "a great gift to anyone interested in Beowulf or Tolkien."

 "Arthurian grandeur"

 Katy Waldman, reviewing the work for Slate, sets the translation in context, summarizing the poem and mentioning Tolkien's powerful argument for it as a work of art, his 1936 "Beowulf: The Monsters and the Critics".
 She writes that it is less immediately pleasurable than Seamus Heaney's verse translation.
 She states that she understands how some may prefer Tolkien's version, with its "Arthurian grandeur".
 She notes that Tolkien can "do immediacy", praising his dragon: "Now it came blazing, gliding in looped curves, hastening to its fate", reminding her of Smaug in The Hobbit.
 All the same, in her view, Tolkien's undoubted fidelity to the original sometimes clouds the action, losing the thread of the tale "in a kind of reverent hairsplitting".
 On the other hand, Waldman finds the commentary admirable, providing context and support: "Tolkien-as-guide is delightful, an irresistibly chatty schoolmaster in the Chaucerian mold", able to complain in precise academic detail about what he considered mistranslations, such as the popular kenning "whale-road" – he renders it "the sea where the whale rides", to avoid, among other traps, the echo of "railroad".
 She admires Tolkien's passion for Scyld Scefing, who became King Sheave in Tolkien's The Lost Road.
-Like the sole Beowulf manuscript, Tolkien's handwritten draft of the translation had badly deteriorated and faded, was almost lost.
+Like the sole Beowulf manuscript, Tolkien's handwritten draft of the translation had badly deteriorated and faded, and was almost lost.
 Waldman ends by "not begrudg[ing] Tolkien his pedantry in the face of the void. ...
 Hwæt!"